 You leave Klein-Aus Vista in the early morning and drive along the B4 in an easterly direction.
 In the small village Goageb you turn onto the D463, a good gravel road leading through beautiful landscapes.
-You reach the Fish River Lodge situated directly at the fringe of the Fish River Canyon, the second largest canyon worldwide.
+You should reach the Fish River Lodge situated directly at the fringe of the Fish River Canyon, the second largest canyon worldwide, no later than 2pm.

 Day 13: Fish River Canyon Hike / Tour ~ 0 km

 After a healthy breakfast the descent into the canyon begins.
 At the famous rock pools we take a break, relax and take a refreshing swim.
 Luchpacks are served, before we continue our hike.
 Upon arrival at the second camp we are welcomed with a refreshing drink.
 Another breathtaking sundowner and delicious dinner will round off this special day.

 Between October and March, it is mostly too hot to do the hike.
 A whole-day canyon drive can be booked alternatively, which will take you right into the canyon.

 Day 14: Canyon ascent and drive to the Oranje ~ 320 km (5h)

 Enjoy a scrumptious breakfast prepared by the chef and continue hiking back to the lodge.
 Arrival at the Lodge is between 11:00 and 12:00.

 You leave Fish River lodge and continue through rugged, incredibly impressive landscapes further south to Rosh Pinah and further to the South African – Namibian border (Orange River).
 Once you’ve reached the Orange River you drive through the /Ai /Ais Richtersveld Transfrontier Park in an easterly direction.
 The road meanders along the river until you reach your accommodation close to a big vineyard in the late afternoon.

 Day 15: Orange River Canoe tour ~ 0 km